juanbkm/donor2019/content/stories/water-sensitive-development-for-slum-communities.md

 author: Admin
 description: "This is meta description"
 country: Indonesia
 summary: "Urban footpaths with nature-based designs and other water-sensitive improvements have transformed slums in Makassar City, Indonesia for the better, and the makeover is just beginning.
-The project, jointly financed by Switzerland, The Rockefeller Foundation, the United Kingdom, and United States, piloted green technology to improve the lives and health of the urban poor."
+The project, financed by the Urban Climate Change Resilience Trust Fund, piloted green technology to improve the lives and health of the urban poor."
 project_title: "Regional: Revitalization of Informal Settlements and their Environments (RISE) using a Water-Sensitive Approach"
 project_url: https://www.adb.org/projects/51290-001/main
 cost: "$525,000"